rssh/dotty-cps-async/docs/AsyncStreams.rst

 Async Streaming
 ---------------

-The generator syntax is a way to deliver values into some form of a stream asynchronously.
+The generator syntax is a way to deliver values into some form of stream asynchronously.

 Example: